 Both plugins offer extensive payment options.
 Gravity Forms has multiple payment options throughout its three pricing plans.
 They have 2Checkout, Authorize.net, Mollie, Square, Stripe, PayPal Commerce Platform, PayPal Standard, and PayPal Payments Pro.

-On the other hand, Fluent Forms includes PayPal Payments Standard and Stripe.
-Both of which are available in Gravity Forms.
-However, to avail payment options with Gravity Forms, you will at least need a Pro Licence, if not an Elite one.
+On the other hand, Fluent Forms includes PayPal Payments Standard, Stripe, mollie, and RazorPay.
+Some of which are available in Gravity Forms.
+However, to avail of payment options with Gravity Forms, you will at least need a Pro Licence, if not an Elite one.
 In contrast, Fluent Forms includes payment options in all the licenses.

 Since both of these form builder plugins proceed with different approaches, we can’t decide which offers better feasibility.
 If you need more options, then Gravity Forms is your answer.
 But if you want payment options in a budget, Fluent Forms is your friend.